-- Receipt of a retirement lump sum, paid by the Company upon their retirement (defined benefit scheme); - Payment of pension benefits by social security entities, financed out of contributions by employers and employees (state-run defined contribution scheme).
+- receipt of an end-of-service indemnity, paid by the Company upon their retirement (defined benefit scheme); - payment of pension benefits by Social Security bodies, financed by contributions from employers and employees (state-run defined contribution scheme).

 For a defined benefit scheme, retirement benefit costs are estimated using the projected unit credit method.
 Under this method, the cost of retirement benefits is recognised through profit or loss evenly over the length of service of employees.
 Retirement obligations are measured at the present value of future payments estimated on the basis of the market rate of long-term investment-grade corporate bonds with maturities matching the estimated duration of the scheme.